projectcontour/gimbal/docs/discoverer/openstack/README.md

 ### Data flow

-Data flows from the remote cluster into the Contour cluster.
+Data flows from the remote cluster into the Gimbal cluster.
 The steps on how they replicate are as follows:

 1. Connection is made to remote cluster and all LBaaS's and corresponding Members are retrieved from the cluster
-2. Those objects are then translated into Kubernetes Services and Endpoints, then synchronized to the Contour cluster in the same namespace as the remote cluster.
+2. Those objects are then translated into Kubernetes Services and Endpoints, then synchronized to the Gimbal cluster in the same namespace as the remote cluster.
 Labels will also be added during the synchronization (See the [labels](#labels) section for more details).
 3. Once the initial list of objects is synchronized, any further updates will happen based upon the configured `reconciliation-period` which will start a new reconciliation loop.

 ### Labels